raspberrypilearning/swarms-schools-flocks/en/step_1.md

 ### Try it

-Move the mouse to direct the swarm of bees.
-Keep them away from the bat, and direct them towards the flowers so they can gather nectar.
-They'll fly back to their hive each time, and this will help generate more bees!
+Move the mouse to direct the bats.
+Keep them away from the lion and the pterodactyl.
+Try and get them to eat the butterflies, to generate more bats.

 </div>